daler/dotfiles/docs/vim.rst

 .. versionadded:: 2023-10-15

-`gitsigns <https://github.com/lewis6991/gitsigns.nvim>`_ shows a "gutter" along the left side indicating where there were changes in a file.
+`gitsigns <https://github.com/lewis6991/gitsigns.nvim>`_ shows a "gutter" along the left side of the line numbers, indicating where there were changes in a file.
 Only works in git repos.

 This plugin is in a way redundant with vim-fugitive.
 Fugitive is more useful when making commits across multiple files; gitsigns is more useful when making